 - Uncomfortable - Latex tends to stick on the skin, so using these types of bands can cause discomfort if you're wearing shorts.

-- They roll up - These type of bands tend to roll up, this can be very annoying when you're trying to get your workout done.
+- They roll up - These types of bands tend to roll up, which can be very annoying when you're trying to focus on the exercise.